Choquequirao trek 5 days | TreXperience

-Choquequirao Trek takes you off the beaten path, far from the crowded places.
+Choquequirao Trek 5 days takes you off the beaten path, far from the crowded places.
+It's a beautiful trek that leads you through stunning scenery and untouched Inca ruins.
 This trip doesn’t take you to Machu Picchu.
-Instead, you’ll hike to another lost Inca Citadel.
+Instead, you’ll hike to another lost Inca Citadel, the Machu Picchu's twin: Choquequirao.
 This spectacular archaeological site was hidden in the mountain for centuries and was recently uncovered.
-During the Choquequirao Trek, you may see less than a dozen travelers, making this place a truly unique and quiet retreat.

-Choquequirao 5 Days Trek
+Choquequirao 5 Days Trek - Overview

-The Choquequirao Trek is one of Peru’s best-kept secrets.
-It’s a beautiful trek that leads you through stunning scenery and untouched Inca ruins.
-Choquequirao has been nicknamed the ‘Twin Sister of Machu Picchu,’ and it’s easy to see why.
+The 5-day Choquequirao trek is one of Peru’s best-kept secrets.
 This is the perfect trip for those who prefer to explore untouched terrain and are looking for an adventure off the beaten track.
+We'll begin leaving Cusco very early and hiking mostly downhill into the mighty Apurimac Canyon, reaching the quiet Chikiska.

 Tour Highlights:

-• Get off the beaten path to explore Choquequirao
+• Get off the beaten path to explore Choquequirao.

-• Learn the history of the last days of the Inca Empire
+• Learn the history of the last days of the Inca Empire.

-• Enjoy a Pachamanca underground barbecue
+• Enjoy a Pachamanca underground barbecue.

-• Marvel with the fantastic views of the Apurimac Canyon
+• Marvel with the fantastic views of the Apurimac Canyon.

 Choquequirao Trek 5 Days at a Glance

-• Day 1: Cusco – Capuliyoc – Chikiska
+Day 1: Cusco – Capuliyoc – Chikiska

-After being collected from your hotel in Cusco at 4:30 am, we will drive for 4 hours towards Capuliyoc (2950 m - 9678 ft) and hike for 6 hours hike, mostly downhill into the Aprumimac Canyon.
-We camp at Chikiska at 1950 m (6398 ft).
+After a pickup from your hotel in Cusco at 4:30 am, we will drive for 4 hours towards Capuliyoc (2,950 m / 9,678 ft) and hike for 6 hours, mostly downhill, into the Aprurímac Canyon.
+We camp at Chikiska at (1,950 m / 6,398 ft).

-• Day 2: Chikiska – La Playa Rosalina – Marampata
+Day 2: Chikiska – La Playa Rosalina – Marampata

-Wake up in your tent with freshly brewed coffee, enjoy breakfast, and start the 8-hour hike to Marampata camp ( 2940 m - 9646 ft).
-This campsite offers amazing views of the Apurimac canyon and the Andes Mountains.
+Wake up in your tent with freshly brewed coffee, enjoy breakfast, and start the 8-hour hike to Marampata camp (2,940 m /9,646 ft).
+This campsite offers amazing views of the Apurimac Canyon and the Andes Mountains.

-• Day 4: Marampata – Playa – Coca Masana
+Day 4: Marampata – Playa – Coca Masana

-• Day 5: Chikiska – Capuliyoc – Cusco
+Day 5: Chikiska – Capuliyoc – Cusco

 Start with a 4-hour uphill to Capuliyoc pass for lunch on the final day.
-Today you’ll enjoy a traditional Pachamanca Barbecue with hot stones.
-After lunch, you’ll say goodbye to your trekking team and return to Cusco—the arrival time at your hotel is around 6:00 pm.
+Today, you’ll enjoy a traditional Pachamanca Barbecue with hot stones.
+After lunch, you’ll say goodbye to your trekking team and return to Cusco, the arrival time at your hotel is around 6:00 pm.

 Included